sanchika2003/Studex/README.md

 A Spring Boot web application for managing students, built with Java, Thymeleaf, Spring JPA, and H2 database.
 The application allows users to create, update, view, and delete student records with a responsive Bootstrap-based UI.

 ## 📌 Project Overview
-You are responsible for backend operations to add and update student records, along with building responsive form pages for both features using Thymeleaf and Bootstrap.
+I am responsible for backend operations to add and update student records, along with building responsive form pages for both features using Thymeleaf and Bootstrap.

 ---
  ## Features